sampie777/obs-scene-timer/README.md

 1. When the **countdown approaches the time limit**, the screen will turn yellow.
 1. When the **countdown has reached 0**, the screen will turn red, and the countdown will continue to count the elapsed time since the time limit has passed (negative number).

 Note that time limits are set in seconds.
 Time limits can be set using the `hh:mm:ss` or `mm:ss` notation.
-The total amount of seconds inserted, will be automatically converted to the `(h):mm:ss` representation.
+If just an amount of seconds inserted, it will be automatically converted to the `(h):mm:ss` format.
 For example, inserting 62 will be converted to 1:02.
 Arrow keys can also be used to increase/decrease time limits.

 More info: https://obsproject.com/forum/resources/obs-scene-timer.920/

 #### Reset time limit input

 If you've adjusted the time limit for a scene for which the time limit was already automatically calculated, your changes will override the automatic calculations.
-To reset the time limit for the scene (so time limits will be automatically calculated), enter the value `-1` as time limit.
+To reset the time limit for the scene (so time limits will be automatically calculated), click the reset button next to the input or enter the value `-1` as time limit.
 The input will then automatically calculate its default value.

 #### Reloading scenes
 If you've added a new media source, please use Application -> Reload scenes to reload the new changes.